List of FIA World Endurance champions: Endurance Trophy for LMGTE Pro Teams

 For the 2012 season, multi-car teams were awarded points based on their highest finishing entry.
 From 2013 onward, each entry was scored as its own team.
 The Endurance Trophy for LMGTE Pro Teams was dropped for the 2018–19 season.

 Endurance Trophy for LMGTE Am Teams

 For the 2012 season, multi-car teams were awarded points based on their highest finishing entry.
 From 2013 onward, each entry was scored as its own team.

+Endurance Trophy for LMGT3 Teams

+Each entry is scored as its own team in the Endurance Trophy for LMGT3 Teams championship since its introduction in 2024.

+Michelin Green X Challenge

+The Michelin Green X Challenge was a championship based on the energy efficiency and performance of each full-time WEC team over the course of the 2012 season.
+It was divided into the LMP and LMGTE categories and each champion received an automatic entry to the 2013 24 Hours of Le Mans.